-This article covers everything related to ARPPU – definition, formula, mistakes to avoid while calculating ARPPU, ARPPU tool and ways to grow your ARPPU.
+Yes, this article covers everything related to ARPPU – definition, formula, mistakes to avoid while calculating ARPPU, ARPPU tool, and ways to grow your ARPPU.

 So let’s dive deep into it.

-What is Average Revenue Per Paying User / What is ARPPU?
+What is Average Revenue Per Paying User (ARPPU)?

 Average Revenue Per Paying User (ARPPU) is the average amount of money you make from a paying customer.